Droid Razr: Software

 The Droid Razr is upgradeable to version 4.1.2 Jelly Bean.
 The release of the update began on March 8, 2013 for Verizon Wireless Users.
 The official Over the Air (OTA) update was released soon after.

-The Droid Razr has official support from the LineageOS project, the latest available version being 14.1, which is based on Android 7.1.2.
+The Droid Razr had official support from the LineageOS project, the latest available version being 14.1, which is based on Android 7.1.2.

 Webtop

 Similar to the Motorola Atrix 4G, it has the integrated "Webtop" application from Motorola.
 The Webtop application is launched when the phone is connected to the external display through the Laptop dock or HD multimedia dock.
 In Webtop mode, offering a similar user interface of a typical Ubuntu desktop, the phone can run several applications on an external display such as the Firefox web browser, SNS clients and 'mobile view' applications enabling total access of Atrix and its screen.
 In September 2011, Motorola released the source code of the Webtop application at SourceForge.